NehuaV/learnly/src/content/docs/typescript/primitive-types/numbers.md

 ### Hexadecimal, Binary, and Octal Numbers

-JavaScript also supports hexadecimal, binary, and octal numbers:
+TypeScript also supports hexadecimal, binary, and octal numbers:

 ```typescript
 // Hexadecimal